ICC4103-202210-WebTech/lab13-sol/README.md

 1. [1.0 points] Edit the partial `app/views/events/_event_tile.html.erb`, so that the first (i.e., topmost) `<div>` element contains two data attributes.
 The first data attribute must be called `data-event-name` and its value must be the event name.
 The second data attribute must be called `data-start-date`, and its value must be, of course, the event start date.
 2. [2.0 points] Go to `app/javascript/custom/events.js` and complete the code according to the requirements of GOAL (1) in the code comments.
 Note that the function `registerClickHandlerForSortButton` permits configuring the sort buttons passing a comparison function.
 Two comparison functions are available; `cmpFnStartDate` (compares start date) and `cmpFnEventName` (compares event name).
 Test your code by clicking on the buttons that allow ordering events in the application homepage and `events#index` views.
 Watch the browser console for any errors.
 Use the `console` object to print out your debug comments.
 4. [3.0 points] Complete the code in `app/javascript/packs/events.js` according to GOAL (2) in the code comments.
-You should look for all buttons with class `remove-ticket-type-btn-otf` and add a click event handler to them.
-The event handler should look for the closest ancestor `div` element with class `remove-ticket-type-btn-otf` and [remove it from the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Element/remove)
+You should look for a newly added delete button on the page and add a click event handler to it.
+The event handler should look for the closest ancestor `div` element with class `remove-ticket-type-btn-otf` and [remove it from the DOM](https://developer.mozilla.org/en-US/docs/Web/API/Element/remove).

 ## Grading